TeamSerpentine/among-us-2021/README.md

 ### Setting variables

-After those two files are downloaded (and installed in the case of tessearct), you will need to set 3 variables in the settings.py
+After those two files are downloaded (and installed in the case of tesseract), you will need to set 3 variables in the settings.py

 **Tesseract_location** :  path to the install location of tesseract.
 Make sure to include the / at the end as well